Tuition fee refunds will be granted to paid students who follow the official drop/withdrawal policies. All fees are non-refundable.

 Please note that the first day of a class week is always Monday and is also considered to be the first day of the course.
-For example, if a student drops a five week course which is taught on Tuesdays and Thursdays on the Monday of the first week, the students will be granted a 75% refund.
-If you have any questions concerning how a refund will impact your account, please feel free to contact the Bursar's Office at (315) 498-2367.
+If you have any questions concerning how a refund will impact your account, please feel free to contact the Student Accounts Office at (315) 498-2367.

 Failure to pay tuition or attend classes does not relieve you of your registration or financial obligation.
 Classes must be officially dropped in accordance with the following refund schedule to have tuition charges adjusted.